k-kyler/messenger/README.md

-# Messenger
+# Messimple

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed by React.js, TypeScript, Node.js, Socket.io and Material UI.

 ## Available Scripts